-World Fair Trade Day is a global initiative of The Fair World Project (FWP) held in collaboration with the National Co+op Grocers (NCG), and global fair trade brands including Alter Eco, Dr. Bronner’s, Equal Exchange, and others.
-It showcases the small-scale producers at the heart of the global fair trade movement and the contributions they make to healthy, sustainable communities around the world.
+World Fair Trade Day is a global initiative of Fair World Project, an organization that showcases the small-scale producers at the heart of the global fair trade movement and highlights the contributions they make to sustainable communities worldwide.

-The Fair World Project seeks to highlight the regenerative agriculture practices used by small-scale farmers that can promote soil fertility and help to mitigate climate change by sequestering carbon into the soil.
+The goal of the Fair World Project is to highlight the regenerative agriculture practices that promote soil fertility and help to mitigate climate change by sequestering carbon in the soil.

 “In seeking practical solutions to the problems humanity is facing, people are waking up to how our buying power plays a significant role in the big picture,” says Executive Director Dana Geffner, “Consumers are demanding more from the companies they purchase from and want to support brands dedicated to working with small-scale farmers who are using regenerative organic techniques that help to solve the climate crisis.”